vyos/vyos-documentation/docs/configuration/policy/route-map.rst

    Nexthop IP address.

+.. cfgcmd:: set policy route-map <text> rule <1-65535> set ip-next-hop unchanged

+   Set the next-hop as unchanged.
+Pass through the route-map without changing its value

+.. cfgcmd:: set policy route-map <text> rule <1-65535> set ip-next-hop peer-address

+   Set the BGP nexthop address to the address of the peer.
+For an incoming route-map this means the ip address of our peer is used.
+For an outgoing route-map this means the ip address of our self is used to establish the peering with our neighbor.

 .. cfgcmd:: set policy route-map <text> rule <1-65535> set ipv6-next-hop
    <global|local> <h:h:h:h:h:h:h:h>

    Nexthop IPv6 address.

+.. cfgcmd:: set policy route-map <text> rule <1-65535> set ipv6-next-hop peer-address

+   Set the BGP nexthop address to the address of the peer.
+For an incoming route-map this means the ip address of our peer is used.
+For an outgoing route-map this means the ip address of our self is used to establish the peering with our neighbor.

+.. cfgcmd:: set policy route-map <text> rule <1-65535> set ipv6-next-hop prefer-global

+   For Incoming and Import Route-maps if we receive a v6 global and v6 LL address for the route, then prefer to use the global address as the nexthop.

 .. cfgcmd:: set policy route-map <text> rule <1-65535> set large-community
    <text>